daniel-ilett/blog/_drafts/2021-01-26-tut5-13-urp-octocamo.md

 # Conclusion

 Unity contains so many systems, many of which can be paired together to make interesting effects.
-The Octocamo mechanis relies of many of Unity's systems - the shader graph is perhaps one of the easier parts of the entire package, and the heavy lifting is done by some C# scripting.
+The Octocamo mechanic relies of many of Unity's systems - the shader graph is perhaps one of the easier parts of the entire package, and the heavy lifting is done by some C# scripting.
 Shaders can't do anything, which is why we often use scripts to augment the capabilities of shaders.

 <hr/>